Tyrrrz/CliWrap/Readme.md

 In this case, `Observe()` returns a cold `IObservable<CommandEvent>` that represents an observable stream of command events.
 You can use the set of extensions provided by [Rx.NET](https://github.com/dotnet/reactive) to transform, filter, throttle, or otherwise manipulate this stream.

-Unlike with the pull-based event stream, this execution model does not involve any back pressure, meaning that the data is pushed to the observer at the rate it becomes available.
+Unlike the pull-based event stream, this execution model does not involve any back pressure, meaning that the data is pushed to the observer at the rate it becomes available.

 > 💡 Similarly to `ExecuteBufferedAsync()`, you can specify custom encoding for `Observe()` using one of its overloads.